-All employees of ClearScale who handle Personal Data are required to comply with the Principles stated in this Policy.
+All employees of ClearScale who handle Personal Data from Europe and Switzerland are required to comply with the Principles stated in this Policy.

-This Policy applies to all Personal Data received by ClearScale in the United States from the EEA and/ or from Switzerland, either directly from individuals, from its affiliates or from other third party organizations, and in any format whatsoever, including electronic, paper or oral transmission.
+This Policy applies to all Personal Data received by ClearScale in the United States from the EEA and/ or from Switzerland or other countries, either directly from individuals, from its affiliates or from other third party organizations, and in any format whatsoever, including electronic, paper or oral transmission.

-This Policy also applies to ClearScale’s Agents that process Personal Data received by ClearScale in the United States from the EEA and/ or from Switzerland on behalf of ClearScale.
+This Policy also applies to ClearScale’s Agents that process Personal Data received by ClearScale in the United States from the EEA and/ or from Switzerland or other countries on behalf of ClearScale.

 "Individual Customer" means an Individual customer or client of ClearScale from EU or Switzerland.
 The term also shall include any individual agent, representative, of an individual customer of ClearScale and all employee of ClearScale where ClearScale has obtained his or her Personal Data from such Individual Customer as part of its business relationship with ClearScale.